bugemarvin/LibraryManagementSystem/frontend/README.md

 # Frontend Documentation

-This document provides an overview of the frontend code for a library management system.
+This document provides an overview of the frontend code for a library management system for testing purposes.
 The code includes functions for making fetch requests, creating and displaying list items, managing books, and interacting with a Flask server.

 ## fetchRequest Function